New York Car Accident Attorneys

 NY Accident Lawyers Who Treat Clients Like Family

-At Finkelstein & Partners, we understand the challenges our clients may face as a result of their accidents and their injuries, and we aim to provide them with the high level of care we would want for our own family members.
+The law firm of Finkelstein & Partners understands the challenges our clients may face as a result of their accidents and their injuries, and we aim to provide them with the high level of care we would want for our own family members.
 We respond quickly to any messages and questions from our clients and offer caring legal support that helps guide them through the claim process more effectively.

 We have the resources to take on the big names in car insurance.

 Big car insurance companies often have extensive legal teams that try to minimize the compensation the insurance company has to pay out in the event of a serious accident.
 If you try to fight those insurance companies on your own, you may face more challenges and questions than answers.
-At Finkelstein & Partners, we have the resources needed to take on those big-name insurance companies and help our clients get the full compensation they deserve.
+An experienced car accident lawyer at Finkelstein & Partners will have the resources needed to take on those big-name insurance companies and help our clients get the full compensation they deserve.

 Our New York Accident Lawyers stand by our no-fee promise